 Campus Pride is the only national organization for student leaders and campus groups working to create a safer college environment for LGBT students.
 The primary objective of Campus Pride is to develop necessary resources, programs and services to support LGBT and ally students on college campuses across the United States.

 The National Gay and Lesbian Task Force works to build the grassroots power of the lesbian, gay, bisexual and transgender community.
-Their focus is on training activists, equipping state and local organizations with the skills needed to organize broad-based campaigns to defeat anti-LGBT referenda and on the advancement of pro-LGBT legislation, and building the organizational capacity of the movement.
+Their focus is on training activists, equipping state and local organizations with the skills needed to organize broad-based campaigns to defeat anti-LGBT referenda and on the advancement of pro-LGBTQ legislation, and building the organizational capacity of the movement.